1989–90 Duke Blue Devils men's basketball team

 The 1989–90 Duke Blue Devils men's basketball team represented Duke University.
 The head coach was Mike Krzyzewski.
 The team played its home games in the Cameron Indoor Stadium in Durham, North Carolina, and was a member of the Atlantic Coast Conference.
 The team finished with an overall record of 29–9 (9–5 ACC) Duke was invited to the 1990 NCAA Tournament as a #3 seed.
-The Blue Devils would reach their third straight Final Four with a thrilling overtime victory over Connecticut 79–78.
-Duke would come up short once again in the National Championship game as they were soundly beaten by UNLV 103–73.
+The Blue Devils reached their third straight Final Four with a thrilling overtime victory over Connecticut 79–78.
+Duke came up short once again in the National Championship game, as they were soundly beaten by UNLV 103–73.